Think building a bunk bed is too hard? Check out these 17 easy steps to build a DIY twin and queen bunk bed.

 For this project we went with the Harvest Distressed Wood I love all the fun colors this one has in it and the grey's matched his bed perfectly.

 I think it is safe to say this is one of my favorite projects to date.
 DuraDecor was the perfect design element to pull the whole space together.
-I decided to wrap his bed in the peel and stick vinyl as well to bring the wood tones out into the room as well!
+I decided to wrap his DIY bunk bed in the peel and stick vinyl to bring the wood tones out into the room!